 21 NCAC 38 .0905 DELINEATION OF CLINICAL RESPONSIBILITIES

-Regardless of the setting in which occupational therapy services are delivered, the occupational therapist and the occupational therapy assistant have the following responsibilities during evaluation, intervention, and outcomes evaluation:
+Regardless of the setting in which occupational therapy services are delivered, the occupational therapist and the occupational therapy assistant shall have the following responsibilities during client evaluation, intervention, and outcome evaluation:

 (a) The occupational therapist shall;